 Whenever I publish posts with six figure household incomes and detailed expenses my comments section and social media light up with displeasure.

-Based on my observations, here are the types of people most triggered by others paying a lot of taxes while also trying to raise kids and save for retirement in an expensive city:
+Based on my observations, here are the types of people most outraged by others paying a lot of taxes while also trying to raise kids and save for retirement in an expensive city:

 - People who don’t live in an expensive coastal city.